f-droid/fdroid-website/_docs/Signing_Process.md

 To set up `fdroid publish`, do these steps on the same machine where you copy APKs to and run `fdroid update`.
-First, set _keydname_ in _config.py_, it should be something like this:
+First, set _keydname_ in _config.yml_, it should be something like this:

 ```python
 keydname = "CN=example.com, O=Example Ltd, C=UK"